atreyasha/spp-explainability/docs/develop.md

         4. Manuscript admin

-            1.  read manuscript and ensure there is an easily followable narrative for someone who is a non-expert
+            1.  read manuscript and ensure there is an easily followable narrative for someone who is a non-expert -\> can be done by adding more text before or around definition environments in order to lead the reader into each concept smoothly -\> this can be done post-paper since it requires all the information to be present in the paper first

-            2.  improve file structure of visuals with explicit folders for directly copied figures

-            3.  add titles to all figures in the manuscript
+            2.  add titles to all figures in the manuscript

-            4.  consider replacing legacy-sopa figures with pdf extracts instead of screenshots

-            5.  talk to supervisors about many definitions and if these are alright

-            6.  always mention \"figure taken from study (year)\" when using external figures
+            3.  always mention \"figure taken from study (year)\" when using external figures

-            7.  fine tune WFSA to mean either automata or automaton, make plural abbreviation clear as well
+            4.  fine tune WFSA to mean either automata or automaton, make plural abbreviation clear as well

-            8.  remove sub-enumeration for single remarks under a definition

-            9.  add links to different sections later on once structure and content is clear
+            5.  add links to different sections later on once structure and content is clear

-            10. sort out all abbreviations and standardize formatting in terms of where they are first declared
+            6.  sort out all abbreviations and standardize formatting in terms of where they are first declared

-            11. change to two sided format before printing, as this works well for binding/printing
+            7.  change to two sided format before printing, as this works well for binding/printing

-            12. add Uni-Potsdam originality declaration, or modify current one to fit
+            8.  add Uni-Potsdam originality declaration, or modify current one to fit

-            13. add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others
+            9.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, and all others

-            14. perform spell-check of everything at the end
+            10. perform spell-check of everything at the end

 ### Programming